-Dodd Fell Hill and Wether Fell (he summit is known as Drumaldrace) are two Dales 30 fells to the south of Hawes.
-The walking here is easy amidst rolling moorland.
+Dodd Fell Hill and Wether Fell (he summit is known as Drumaldrace) are two Dales 30 mountains to the south of Hawes.
+The walking here is generally straightforward amidst rolling moorland.
 The climb to the first peak is via the Pennine Way path and the return over Wether Hill.

 The second summit of the day is Wether Fell which is much more interesting.
 However the highest point is again trackless with only the odd grouse for company!
-The views back down to Hawes and east along Wensleydale are superb and complete an excellent day on the high, less well known hills of the Yorkshire Dales.
+The views on the descent to Hawes and east along Wensleydale are superb and complete an excellent day on the high, less well known hills of the Yorkshire Dales.